 Fig-2 Showing Thymic Enlargements in goat kid

-However, various factors may disrupt this process, leading to congenital anomalies such as incomplete descent and or regression of the of thymus tissue which may be regarded as a Tumors or even tumors may be mistakenly cut, causing immune deficiency in the later stages of life.
+However, various factors may disrupt this process, leading to congenital anomalies such as incomplete descent and or regression of the of thymus tissue which may be regarded as a tumors or even tumors may be mistakenly cut, causing immune deficiency in the later stages of life.

 Persistence of residual thymus tissue can result in the formation of ectopic thymus predisposing the neonates to immune deficiencies (Huang, et al., 2013).
 Although ectopic thymus is rare in animals, sporadic cases have been reported in sheep and goat kids in the neck or mediastinum, with fewer occurrences in the pericardium, chest wall, axilla, and thyroid gland.
 The prevalence of this condition in goat kids is not known exactly but has been reported in few species of goats in India and abroad.